FiveOFive/pubsub-ws/README.md

-# ws-pubsub
+# pubsub-ws

-ws-pubsub is a simple Node JS library for communicating over websockets using the publish-subscribe pattern.
+pubsub-ws is a simple Node JS library for communicating over websockets using the publish-subscribe pattern.

 It is written in Typescript and uses the ws package for websockets.
 The author's primary use case was to push real time updates to a web UI for features such as graphs and progress bars.
 However, it could be used anywhere that pubsub over websockets is needed.